 I would say that using those rubber candy molds would be a fun project.
 You can get some at the Dollar Tree stores and then pour in plaster and let the plaster dry in the molds and then push them out and voila you have litter shapes or even "critters" depending on what molds you've used.
 They can then even paint them later if they want.

 You could also make handprints for the girls to paint and take home.
-Just pour the plaster into a deep styrofoam plate have them hold their hand in it until it sets up and they can paint them when they're dry. lI'd put a layer of plastic wrap over the plaster so no one gets too messy.
-Just like "baby" foot and hand prints.
+Just pour the plaster into a deep styrofoam plate have them hold their hand in it until it sets up and they can paint them when they're dry.

 I have a couple of ideas.
 One is sort of the same version as one above.